-Today I am beginning a five part series on how leadership and running a marathon share several of the same principles.
+This is the beginning of a five part series on how leadership and running a marathon share several of the same principles.
 To date, I have run ten marathons.
 That does not make me an expert.
 But it does give me enough experience to suggest some parallels worth considering.
-Over the next five days we will look at Preparation, The Start, The Proper Perspective, Hitting The Wall, and Making It To The Finish Line.
+Over the next five weeks we will look at Preparation, The Start, The Proper Perspective, Hitting The Wall, and Making It To The Finish Line.
 Today I will focus on the Preparation stage.

 Some people are more gifted runners.
 They are better overall athletes.
 I once stood at the starting line with a 72 year old man who was running his 54th marathon.
 That simply takes a certain kind of body to endure all those miles for so many years.
 But even the most gifted must train well to tap all of the potential that is within them.

 The greatest temptation in marathon training is to cut corners.